 Objective tinnitus means sounds are not being conducted or not getting through to the inner ear at all where the interpretation of sound occurs.

 These include obstruction of the ear canal by cerumen or earwax, a foreign body, or external otitis.
 Otitis media, barotrauma, eustachian tube dysfunction, and otosclerosis may also be associated with objective tinnitus.

 Temporomandibular joint dysfunction or TMJ, a dental related problem, may also be associated with tinnitus in some patients.

-Objective tinnitus typically is pulsatile or follows the beating of the heart, or intermittent.
+Objective tinnitus typically follows the beating of the heart, or it comes intermittently.
 In this case, tinnitus is most noticeable in quiet environments and in the absence of distracting stimuli and becomes worst at bedtime.

 Patients who experience severe tinnitus are believed to suffer from MDD or major depressive disorder but those who experience mild ringing in the ears are said to be neither severely depressed nor bothered by the sounds in their ears.

 One kind of disruption that occurs in the ears is otitic barotrauma which is usually experienced when a person travels by air.
 This happens when the middle ear becomes inflamed due to the difference in the air pressure between the middle ear and the atmosphere outside the ear which occurs during take off and landing.

 This is characterized by feeling of fullness in the ear, temporary deafness and otalgia and can result to damage to the tympanic membrane and rupture of the membrane of the round window.

 There are at present three methods in treating tinnitus: physical, psychosomatic and chemical.
 The chemical method seems to be the most effective as it is user friendly, it takes a little time to use, gives a more accurate result and it does not rely too much on the patient's intellect and active participation.